oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

         - Process and respond in real-time on your data stream
   - ### _Use Cases - Operational Analytics_
     - Search, filter, aggregate, and visualize your data in near real-time
-    - Elasticsearch
+    - Opensearch
       - Application monitoring, log analytics, and clickstream analytics
         - Managed Kibana
         - Alerting and SQL querying
 - ### Usage patterns, performance and cost
   - ### _Glue_
     - **Usage:**
-      - Crawl your data and generate code to execute, invlude data transformations and loading
+      - Crawl your data and generate code to execute, includes data transformations and loading
       - Integrate with services like Athena, EMR, and Redshift
-      - Generates customizable, resuable, and portable ETL code using Python
+      - Generates customizable, reusable, and portable ETL code using Python
     - **Cost:**
       - Hourly rate, billed by the minute, for crawler and ETL jobs
       - Glue Data Catalogue: pay a monthly fee for storing and accessing your metadata